Is Miami's Crime Rate on the Rise in 2024?

 Population 58,188

-Little Havana, home to 58,188 people, experiences 424 violent crimes per 100,000 residents.
+Little Havana, home to 58,188 people, experiences 8.09 incidents per 1000 residents, as per the latest statistics.
 Famous for its Cuban influence and vibrant cultural scene, the neighborhood also struggles with safety issues.

 Efforts to enhance security include community policing, neighborhood watch programs, and initiatives to boost local businesses and provide more jobs.
 These steps aim to reduce crime and improve the quality of life for residents.